CoandaCMS/coandacms/readme.md

 Coanda CMS can be installed by either cloning this starter system or adding the core package [CoandaCMS/coanda-core](https://github.com/CoandaCMS/coanda-core) to an existing Laravel application.

+To use this starter system, first clone/download this repo to a web server or development environment.
+You may wish to consider using the excellent [Laravel Homestead](http://laravel.com/docs/homestead) to serve applications locally.

-Once you have cloned this start system you first need to use composer to install the dependencies.
+Once you have a fresh copy of this repo you will need to use composer to install the dependencies.
 For more information on how to install composer visit [https://getcomposer.org/](https://getcomposer.org/)

     composer install